marcalpla/kestra-aws-lab/README.md

-# KestraLab
+# Kestra AWS Lab

-Deploys an ephemeral [Kestra](https://kestra.io/) environment to AWS for development and testing purposes.
-It allows for on-demand launching and termination of the services to save costs and ensures data persistence on an EFS volume.
+Deploys [Kestra](https://kestra.io/) environments to AWS for development and testing, and allows high customization with CloudFormation templates, on-demand launch and termination of services to save costs, and ensures data persistence on EBS and EFS volumes.

 ## Requirements

 - An AWS account with the necessary permissions to create and manage the resources defined in the CloudFormation template.
 - AWS CLI installed and configured.
+- Bash shell.

 ## Usage